dotnet/AspNetCore.Docs/aspnetcore/blazor/routing.md

 At runtime, the `RouteView` component:

 * Receives the `RouteData` from the `Router` along with any desired parameters.
-* Searches for component classes with a `RouteAttribute` and renders the component with a route template that matches the requested URL.
+* Renders the specified component with its layout (or an optional default layout) using the specified parameters.

-You can also optionally specify a `DefaultLayout` parameter with a layout class to use for components that don't specify a layout.
+You can optionally specify a `DefaultLayout` parameter with a layout class to use for components that don't specify a layout.
 The default Blazor templates specify the `MainLayout` component. *MainLayout.razor* is in the template project's *Shared* folder.
 For more information on layouts, see <xref:blazor/layouts>.

 Multiple route templates can be applied to a component.
 The following component responds to requests for `/BlazorRoute` and `/DifferentBlazorRoute`: